THOMASELOVE/500-2021/classes/class01/README.md

 ## Materials for Today's Class

 - Today's Slides will be [available in PDF](https://github.com/THOMASELOVE/500-2021/blob/master/classes/class01/500_2021_slides01.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/500-2021/blob/master/classes/class01/500_2021_slides01.Rmd).
-- All 500 classes are video-recorded, and the recordings will be archived in the Zoom section of [Canvas](https://canvas.case.edu).
-- We expect you to attend all classes live via Zoom, to facilitate our discussions (which will be a bigger part of the second half of the course.)

 ## Logistics and Reminders